Finite time pseudo-rip singularity in cosmology: New exotic singularity models

-is clearly finite.
-The evolution of the equation of state parameter $w$ of this model is presented in Fig. \ref{fig:EoS_mod2} for $n=0.2$ and $H_1a_s^{-2}=H_2a_s^{n}=1$.
+is clearly finite for positive $m$ and $n$.
+The evolution of the equation of state parameter $w$ of this model is presented in Fig. \ref{fig:EoS_mod2} for $n=0.2$, \tb{$m=4$} and $H_1a_s^{-2}=H_2a_s^{n}=1$.
 The universe starts its evolution at $a\to0$ at a BB with the equation of state parameter $w= 1/3$ signalling radiation domination.
-Then, this parameter has a maximum $w\approx 1.04$ at $a \approx 0.778 a_s$ signalling an effective stiff-fluid (or even super stiff-fluid) behaviour (kinetic energy domination \cite{khoury2001,turok2002,khoury2002}.
+Then, this parameter has a maximum $w\approx 1.04$ at $a \approx 0.778 a_s$ suggesting an effective stiff-fluid (or even super stiff-fluid) behaviour (kinetic energy domination \cite{khoury2001,turok2002,khoury2002}).
 After reaching the maximum, the universe turns into an accelerated phase at around $a\approx 0.93 a_s$, and finally it crosses the phantom divide $w=-1$ at $a\approx 0.95 a_s$.
 This type of behaviour is quite generic for the model (\ref{eq:model2}).
 Moreover, the lesser the parameter $n$ is in the open interval $(0,1)$, the higher is the maximum of $w$.
 Indeed, in the extreme case $n = 0.01$, the model exhibits a pronounced peak around $w \approx 12.5$, indicating super-stiff behaviour at $a \approx 0.981 a_s$, shortly before crossing the phantom divide at $a \approx 0.999 a_s$.
 By contrast, in the opposite limiting case, for instance $n = 0.99$, the maximum is much milder, with $w \approx 0.43$ occurring already halfway to the singularity, i.e. at $a \approx 0.502 a_s$.
+However, as we will show in Section \ref{sec:LCDM FTPR}, this behaviour is only an artefact of taking into account solely the radiation as the matter content.
+In a more realistic case of a mimicking $\Lambda$CDM model which introduces the dust fluid, these stiff-fluid maxima disappear.